JohnBinford/AppleWood-Pointe/readme.md

 #### Discussion Topic 1
 -  __Topic:  How will this simplified discussion forum work?__
-     -  Eric-S Comment 1/18/23</br>-  John will do most of the work.
+     -  Eric-S Comment 1/18/23:  John will do most of the work.
 Here are instructions:
+        -  (BTW...
+Some people call discussions "Topics", others might call them "Threads" if they are realated to another.
         -  To start a conversation, email johnathan.binford@gmail.com.
            -  Indicate you want your question or comment to go to the group.
            -  John will immediately forward new questions or comments that might start a topic to the group.